architecture-building-systems/CityEnergyAnalyst/docs/how-to-document-cea.rst

 Sphinx Tools
 ------------
 Once you are ready to generate the API for your new or altered module, a couple of tools exist to assist you.
-You can call these from anaconda prompt within the docs repository: ``CityEnergyAnalyst\docs``.
+You can run these from anaconda prompt within the docs repository: ``CityEnergyAnalyst\docs``.
 Please ensure you have activated the cea virtual environment by calling ``activate cea``.